kunak-cloud/Kunakcloud-API-REST-use-case-example/API REST MANUAL.md

 Before starting the docker, go to the following files:

-    - 'app' folder > 'variables.py' file : Edit the username, password, devices and parameter measures to collect.
+    - app > variables.py : Edit the username, password, devices and parameter measures to collect.
-    - 'app' folder > 'db' folder > 'password.txt' file : In case you would like, edit the password
+    - app > 'db > password.txt : In case you would like, edit the password
     -

 In order to create a container and run it, in the console, run: